godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 Shapes
 ++++++

-Shapes is where you can adjust the color of shapes that only appear for debugging pruposes, such as collisions and navigation.
+Shapes is where you can adjust the color of shapes that only appear for debugging purposes, such as collision and navigation shapes.

 Debugging tools
 ---------------